February 3, 2015

 Q. What are the top applications promoting the growth of mobile data traffic?

-A. Video continues to the major application generator for mobile data traffic growth.
-Video reached a milestone in2012, accounting for 51 percent of global mobile data traffic, and it will account for 69 percent of global mobile data traffic by 2018.
+A. Video continues to be the major application generator for mobile data traffic growth.
+Video reached a milestone in 2012, accounting for 51 percent of global mobile data traffic, and it will account for 72 percent of global mobile data traffic by 2019.

 Q. What is the impact of tiered pricing models on mobile usage?
 Are there any new insights on the top 1 percent of mobile users?